Norrskog/aliexpress_web/src/index.md

     5.3.
 Confirm the payment.

 Your order is placed.
-To check this, in the menu, go to **Orders**, and click your order to open it.
+In the top menu, go to **Orders**, and click your order to open it.
 On its page, you can:

 - Check the status of the order.